OCHA-DAP/hdx-python-api/README.md

 You can read an existing HDX object with the static `read_from_hdx` method which takes a configuration and an identifier parameter and returns the an object of the appropriate HDX object type eg. `Dataset` or `None` depending upon whether the object was read eg.

     dataset = Dataset.read_from_hdx(configuration, 'DATASET_ID_OR_NAME')

+You can search for datasets and resources in HDX using the `search_in_hdx` method which takes a configuration and a query parameter and returns the a list of objects of the appropriate HDX object type eg. `list[Dataset]` eg.

+        datasets = Dataset.search_in_hdx(configuration, 'QUERY')

+The query parameter takes a different format depending upon whether it is for a [dataset](http://lucene.apache.org/core/3_6_0/queryparsersyntax.html) or a [resource](http://docs.ckan.org/en/ckan-2.3.4/api/index.html#ckan.logic.action.get.resource_search).

 You can create an HDX Object, such as a dataset, resource or gallery item by calling the constructor with a configuration, which is required, and an optional dictionary containing metadata.
 For example: